 - Home Price: $204,100 median purchase price; $777 median monthly rent

-- Crime Rate: Safer than 12% of cities in the U.S.
+- Crime Rate: Safer than 8% of Massachusetts cities

 - Unemployment Rate: 6.4%